 - Reviewing of the Environmental Impact Statement; and

-The MEK team has always offered a transparent and comprehensive approach at all stages of the ESIA process on all the assessments completed in the various thematic areas including the mining, commercial, transportation and the manufacturing sectors.
+The MEK team has always followed a transparent and comprehensive approach at all stages of the ESIA process in the various thematic areas, including the mining, commercial, transportation, and manufacturing sectors.